So, you might wonder: how do we know what the Buddha taught?

 The difficult thing about the sutta’s is that they are always given to an individual or group and the Buddha always attuned his teaching to his listeners.
 That is why a lot of extra information, from the Commentaries for example, is needed to interpret the sutta’s correctly.

-The Abhidhamma Piṭaka contains the texts that deal with the Buddhist doctrine from an unpersonal perspective (Pali: Abhi, ‘high’ or ‘highest’, dhamma, ‘doctrine’ or ‘truth’), which could als be translated as the teachings on the ultimate reality.
+The Abhidhamma Piṭaka (Pali: Abhi, ‘high’ or ‘highest’, dhamma, ‘doctrine’ or ‘truth’), contains the texts that deal with the Buddhist doctrine from an unpersonal perspective.
+These teachings can be seen as the teachings on the ultimate reality.

 In the seven books of the Abhidhamma Piṭaka all phenomena in the world are first analyzed in the the smallest possible phenomena, followed by the synthesis of these phenomena, describing the conditional relationships between them.